TEDxAuckland/tedx-auckland-site/src/patron.md

 **TARGET AUDIENCE**

-* **Corporate Partners**: Companies aligned with TEDxAuckland's values of innovation, diversity, and social impact.
+* **Corporate Partners**: Companies aligned with TEDxAuckland's values of innovation, diversity, social impact and new ideas.
-  * Example companies in: Xero, Air New Zealand, Fisher & Paykel Healthcare, PWC, MC, Beca etc.
 * **Individuals & Family Trusts**: Passionate individuals and families seeking to support local ideas and initiatives.

 **PATRON OUTREACH STRATEGY**